-If you get DLA and were already aged 65 or over before PIP was introduced (on 8 April 2013), you can keep your DLA for as long as you continue to qualify and will not need to claim PIP.
-Otherwise, you will be invited to claim PIP in due course, regardless of your age.
+If you get Disability Living Allowance (DLA) and were already aged 65 or over on 8 April 2013 (when PIP was introduced), you can stay on DLA as long as you still meet the conditions.
+You do not have to move to PIP.
+If you were under 65 on that date, you will be asked to move to PIP in the future, no matter how old you are now.

-If you are getting PIP when you reach the upper age limit, you continue to receive it for as long as you remain entitled.
-If your condition changes, get advice to see how it will affect your benefit.
+If you are already getting PIP and then reach State Pension age, you can keep getting PIP as long as you're still entitled to it.

+If your condition changes, it's a good idea to get advice to see how this might affect your benefit.